 Galena Peak 9416’ and Mount Siegel 9451’ are the highest peaks in the Pine Nut Mountains.
 They warrant a shared page because Galena Peak is technically a sub-summit of nearby Mount Siegel (Galena Peak rises less than 200’ above the saddle it shares with Mount Siegel).

 These mountains are located approximately 25 miles southeast of Carson City in Douglas County.
 Although these are prominent summits, they are not climbed very often.
 That is because most people choose to hike the Sierras, and there aren’t any trailheads up these mountains, or major trails.
 Rather, jeep roads head up the slope to the lofty summits.
 Another issue is that access is tricky from either side of the range.

 Interestingly, Galena and Siegel are actually higher than many of the prominent summits around Lake Tahoe.
 In fact, Mount Siegel would be the Douglas County highpoint if it weren't for East Peak 9591', which is located in the Sierra Nevada within the Heavenly Ski Area being just within Nevada.
-So one might say that Mount Siegel is the highest mountain in Douglas County located outside of the Sierra Nevada and second highest in Douglas County, Nevada.
+So one might say that Mount Siegel is the highest mountain in Douglas County located outside of the Sierra Nevada.
+It is officially the second highest in Douglas County, Nevada.

 From the west, Pine Nut Road heads east of Highway 395 towards the base of the mountains.
-However, once the road hits about 5700 feet, dirt roads follow the rest of the way up the north side of the peak, and road conditions are not suitable for 2WD.
+Once the road hits about 5700 feet, dirt roads follow the rest of the way up the north side of the peak, and road conditions are not suitable for 2WD.
 A 4WD is recommended.

 From the east, access also requires 4WD via Red Canyon Road leaves from the pavement and heads directly into the heart of mountains.
 The summit of Mount Siegel can be reached by hiking up 5 miles of mostly jeep trail.

 Summit views on a clear day can reach over 100 miles.
 The Sierras lie to the West, while numerous Nevada desert peaks can be viewed to the East.